OSH Answers Fact Sheets

 How do you know if you have been exposed?

-Recognizing symptoms of poisoning helps you to know to leave the area immediately and to begin first aid treatment if required.
+Recognizing symptoms of pesticide exposure helps you to know to leave the area immediately and to begin first aid treatment if required.
 For a list of health effects, please see the OSH Answers document Pesticides - Health Effects.

-Some poisoning symptoms can be vague and be confused with other illnesses such as flu, excess heat, or food poisoning.
-Be aware that acute pesticide poisoning symptoms may appear within a few minutes of exposure or may not be evident for hours.
+Some health effects can be vague and be confused with other illnesses such as flu, excess heat, or food poisoning.
+Be aware that symptoms may appear within a few minutes of exposure or may not be evident for hours.
 Use the "buddy system" and keep an eye on your co-workers as well.
-If anyone is acting or feeling unusual, or showing signs of poisoning, see a doctor and call your local Poison Control Centre:
+If anyone is acting or feeling unusual, or showing signs of health effects, see a doctor and call your local Poison Control Centre.